 What is a bloco?
-Blocos are the free public street parties that are occur during Rio Carnival which are organised by the neighbourhoods.
+Blocos are the free public street parties that occur during Rio Carnival which are organized by the neighborhoods.
 There are over 500 blocos that occur during Rio Carnival throughout the entire city, one Rio blocos alone receives two million in attendance.

 Streets, beaches and parks all the way from the beaches to the suburbs are full of people partying.